Wolverine (character): Powers and abilities

 Cover art for Wolverine: Weapon X #1 (June 2009).
 Art by Ron Garney.

 Wolverine's primary mutant power is an accelerated healing process, typically referred to as his mutant "healing factor", that regenerates damaged or destroyed tissues of his body far beyond that of normal humans.
 In addition to accelerated healing of physical traumas, Wolverine's healing factor makes him extraordinarily resistant to diseases, drugs and toxins.
 As a result of this ability, Wolverine has the appearance of a man in his early forties, although he is more than 100 years old.

 Wolverine's healing factor also affects a number of his physical attributes by increasing them to superhuman levels.
 His stamina is sufficiently heightened to the point that he can exert himself for hours.
 Wolverine's agility and reflexes are also enhanced to levels that are beyond the physical limits of the finest human athlete.
 Due to his healing factor's constant regenerative qualities, he can push his muscles beyond the limits of the human body without injury.
 Wolverine also has superhuman strength.
 The Muramasa blade, a katana of mystic origins that can inflict wounds that nullify superhuman healing factors, can suppress Wolverine's powers.

-Wolverine's senses of sight, smell, and hearing are all superhumanly acute.
+Wolverine's senses of sight, smell, and hearing are super-humanly acute.
 He can see with perfect clarity at greater distances than an ordinary human, even in near-total darkness.
-His hearing is enhanced in a similar manner, allowing him to hear sounds ordinary humans cannot and also hear across greater distances; he can hear the heartbeats of hostile living beings before conflict begins.
+His hearing is enhanced in a similar manner, allowing him to hear sounds ordinary humans cannot and hear across greater distances; he can hear the heartbeats of hostile living beings before conflict begins.